 Wick Use in the U.S.

-Lead wicks were banned from the U.S marketplace in 2003, and for several years before that were found primarily in inexpensive foreign candle imports.
-NCA-member manufacturers voluntarily discontinued using lead wicks in the mid-1970s, and in 2000, asked all U.S. candle manufacturers to join its members in signing a formal pledge not to use lead wicks.
+Found primarily in inexpensive foreign candle imports, lead wicks were banned from the U.S marketplace in 2003.
+NCA-member manufacturers voluntarily discontinued the use of lead wicks in the mid-1970s, and in 2000, asked all U.S. candle manufacturers to join its members in signing a formal pledge to do the same.

 The metal-core wicks sometimes found in candles are typically zinc- or tin-core wicks.
 They are most often used in container candles and votives to keep the wick upright when the surrounding wax liquefies.
 Scientific studies have repeatedly shown both zinc- and tin-core wicks to be safe.